Varnish vs Shellac (Which One is More Durable?)

 What is Varnish?

-There are different types of varnish; acrylic, exterior, spar varnish, and so on.
-Each type has a unique set of features, but all types of varnish protect surfaces from moisture, water, and scratches.
+There are different varnish types including acrylic, exterior, or spar varnish.
+Each type has a unique feature, but all types create a protective layer (barrier) over surfaces.

 What is Shellac?